Morris & Stone, LLP -- SLAPP Attorneys

 Here is a typical scenario to illustrate the point.
 A person goes to a doctor and is very displeased with the way the doctor handles the appointment.
 The patient goes home and goes to Vitals.com, where he can post a review of the doctor.
 He posts that the doctor is a quack, who should lose his license.
 The doctor sees the post and sues the patient for defamation.

-Same facts, multiple results, all based on whether the court found the statements to be a matter of public interest.
-Frankly, the procedural requirements of section 425.16, its interaction with other statutes such as Civil Code 47 (the statute defining what is privileged speech) and the latest definition of "public interest", which changes from week to week, is often far too challenging for a trial court judge to decipher in the limited time he or she has to consider an anti-SLAPP motion.
+Same facts, different possible results, all based on whether the court found the statements to be a matter of public interest.
+Frankly, the procedural requirements of section 425.16, its interaction with other statutes such as Civil Code 47 (the statute defining what is privileged speech) and the latest definition of "public interest", which changes from month to month, is often far too challenging for a trial court judge to decipher in the limited time he or she has to consider an anti-SLAPP motion.

 And a bad decision by the judge can be devastating to the defendant or plaintiff.
 If the special motion is denied, the order denying the motion is immediately appealable.
 Defendants prevailing on an anti-SLAPP motion (including any subsequent appeal) are entitled to a mandatory award of reasonable attorney’s fees.
 After an anti-SLAPP motion has been filed, a plaintiff cannot escape this mandatory fee award by amending its complaint.